avigad/lamr/README.md

 above.

 3. Inside the top folder of the repository, type `leanproject build` to compile the library files.
+Also, copy the examples folder from the `LAMR` folder to the `User` folder.

 4. Open the repository folder in VS Code.